-Salkantay mountain, the tallest mountain in the Cordillera Vicabamba at 6,272m/20,569 feet and the second highest in the Cusco area.
+Salkantay mountain, the tallest mountain in the Cordillera Vilcabamba at 6,272 m/20,569 feet and the second highest in the Cusco area.
 The Salkantay trek offers more natural beauty, as opposed to ancient ruins.
 You pass high mountains and sweltering jungle, all in very desolate areas.

 The trek usually starts in the town of Mollepata or Soraypampa in the Apurimac Valley to the northwest of Cusco.
-You can get there by an early morning bus.Then you will visit the Umantay Mountain and the Lake.
-The first night on this trek is cold, it is important that you are prepared for that.
+You can get there by an early morning bus.Then you will visit the Humantay Mountain and the Lake.
+The first night on this trek is cold, so it is important that you get prepared for this.
 The camp is beside the snow-covered peak of Salkantay.
 On a clear night you will see a sky full of stars.
-Having a good quality sleeping bag is essential if you want a good nights sleep.
+Having a good quality sleeping bag is essential if you want a good night´s sleep.

-This place is dominated by the turquoise waters of the springs that contrast with the white of the snow and the intense sky of the mountain sky.
-The snowy territory of the Salkantay gives us a unique landscape crowned by snowy peaks, where we feel really tiny.
+This place is dominated by the turquoise waters of the springs that contrast with the white of the snow and the intense sky.
+The snowy territory of the Salkantay gives us an unique landscape crowned by snowy peaks, where we feel really tiny.
 The walk continues and at every step we are surprised by a beautiful scenery, where nature is the main protagonist.

 Those with greater physical strengh and determination may finish hours ahead of the rest of the group.
 Most of all remember that this is not a race, you are here to enjoy this magnificent once in a life time experience.

-There are a number of variations of tours that include the Salkantay Trek, the classic 5 day Salkantay Trek.
-There is a shorter 4 day Salkantay Trek version available too, or even a longer 7 day adventure.
+There are a number of variations of tours that include the Salkantay Trek, the Salkantay 5 days trek to Machu Picchu.
+There is a shorter Salkantay 4 day Trek version available too, or even a longer 7 day adventure.
 Some will end in the town of Santa Teresa or in Llactapata ruins, a short walk from the train station at the hydroelectric plant.
-It's a one-hour ride from there to Aguas Calientes.
-Salkantay Trek Expedition is the new alternative route involves Inca Trail and Salkantay.
+It’s a one-hour ride from there to Aguas Calientes.
+Salkantay Inca Trail combo is the new alternative route involves Inca Trail hike and Salkantay.

 “We have to ask permission to climb and have a lot of respect, we have not climbed yet” says the villager as a warning to tourists who arrive enthusiastically there.
 Eager to touch it, to walk it, most ignore that snow mountain dies, melts.